by Philip Boxer

-Further insight into what is involved in ‘minding the gap’ may be gained by looking more closely at the second crisis.
-This second crisis, corresponding to the ‘nightmare’ stage in a narrative structure , is frequently where people stop.
+Further insight into what is involved in ‘minding the gap’ may be gained by looking more closely at the third moment.
+This third moment, corresponding to the ‘nightmare’ stage in a narrative structure , is frequently where people stop.
 In effect, what has happened is that a person has come to the end of conscious reasoning and may even be perfectly aware that what they are continuing to do makes no sense.
-But something stops them from going further.
+But the need to address a third crisis stops them from going further.

 - It is as if a higher authority has said: “Stop.
 Go no further.
 Not another word.
 It’s just not possible to go any further, and you are going to have to make do with what you have.”
-This is like a first moment within this second crisis.
+This is like a first hurdle within this third moment.

 - If the person continues, by saying “yes, but look what is going on.
 Surely things can’t be left like this.
 There must be something more that can be done.”
 This time, the stunned response from the higher authority is: “What do you want?
 What do you expect of me?
 Who are you to expect more to be done.
 Don’t you see how much is being done already?
 Stop making problems.”
-This is the second moment in this second crisis.
+This is the second hurdle within this third moment.

 - Now comes the crunch.
 If the person still continues to insist that it must be possible to do something, then the question asked of the person moves to being their own question: “what do I want?
 What am I prepared to do about this situation that feels so wrong.
 I am going to have to go beyond what I know here if I am to do something more.”
-This is the third moment in this second crisis that leads directly into the third moment.
+This is the third hurdle within this third moment that leads directly into the third crisis.